-Cleo's Cloud Application Connector lets you use Clarify to connect to and integrate with your Acumatica application, which is an enterprise resource planning (ERP) solution that allow users to access Financials, CRM, Manufacturing, Distribution, Project Management, and Field Services functionality in one system.
+Cleo's Cloud Application Connector lets you connect and integrate with your Acumatica application, which is an enterprise resource planning (ERP) solution that allow users to access Financials, CRM, Manufacturing, Distribution, Project Management, and Field Services functionality in one system.

-Integrating Cleo Clarify with external Web applications follows this basic process:
+Integrating CIC with external Web applications follows this basic process:

-2) Then incorporate these connector resources with other Clarify Projects as part of a larger, overall integration solution.
+2) You then incorporate these connector resources with other integration Projects as part of a larger, overall integration solution.
 An example could be to seamlessly add products into an E-commerce application based on other ERP, CRM, Finance systems, etc., or even a backend database or flat file integration.